 Unique Things to do in London When You’re Not Studying…

-If, during your time in the capital, you’ve managed to exhaust all the major attractions and landmarks, then you’re doing exceptionally well.
-There is however, plenty more to see and do when you’ve some free time away from studying, with a multitude of events, activities, and unusual places to visit that will enrich your time in London.
-Take a look at some more suggestions of what to see and do in London and experience more of this magnificent city.
+If during your time in the capital you’ve managed to exhaust all the major attractions and landmarks, then you’re doing exceptionally well.
+There is, however, plenty more to see and do when you’ve some free time away from studying; there is a multitude of events, activities, and unusual places to visit that will enrich your time in London.
+Take a look at some of our suggestions of what to see and do in London and experience more of this magnificent city.

-We all like a free night out and, when there’s a few laughs to be had, what could be better?
-Pay a visit to the Theatre Royal Stratford East every Monday to enjoy its comic sessions.
-This is London’s longest-running free comedy night and provides you with a great opportunity to enjoy some free entertainment from talented comedians.
+Pay a visit to the Theatre Royal Stratford East every Monday to enjoy its comedy sessions; this is London’s longest-running free comedy night and provides you with an opportunity to experience some free entertainment from talented comedians.

-For something truly unusual, a visit to the Wellcome Collection at 183 Euston Road offers an eye-opening experience.
-Run by medical research charity, the Wellcome Trust, the gallery features a fascinating selection of medical implements from the ages, as well as other curious collections.
-In addition, the collection is free to explore, so the chance to see grisly exhibits won’t cost you a penny.
+For something genuinely unusual, a visit to the Wellcome Collection at 183 Euston Road offers an eye-opening experience.
+Run by medical research charity the Wellcome Trust, the gallery features a fascinating selection of medical implements from the ages as well as other curious collections.
+The collection is free to explore, so the chance to see grisly exhibits won’t cost you a penny.

 The British Library may be hugely acclaimed for many reasons, but its musical legacy is perhaps not one.
-Yet, dropping by the library provides the opportunity to discover handwritten manuscripts and lyric sheets from some of history’s most revered musical talents.
+Dropping by the library provides the opportunity to discover manuscripts and lyric sheets from some of history’s most revered musical talents.
 Look out for the works of the Beatles, with early drafts of ‘In My Life’ and ‘Strawberry Fields Forever’ by John Lennon.

 Ronnie Scott’s Jazz Club

-Music lovers should not miss out on enjoying a night at Soho’s Ronnie Scott’s iconic jazz club.
-The acclaimed saxophonist opened the club way back in 1959, and has welcomed jazz legends such as Nina Simone and Miles Davis to perform, so enjoy a visit to this intimate setting and look out for the jazz stars of tomorrow.
+Music lovers should not miss out on a night at Ronnie Scott’s iconic jazz club in Soho.
+The acclaimed saxophonist opened the club way back in 1959 and has welcomed jazz legends such as Nina Simone and Miles Davis to perform.
+Enjoy a visit to this intimate setting, and look out for the jazz stars of tomorrow.

 Have a penchant for the quirky and the kitsch?
-If so, a visit to Novelty Automation will satisfy you.
-The work of Tim Hunkins, this eclectic selection of mechanical sculptures offers something different to do on a day out.
+If so, a visit to Novelty Automation is certain to satisfy.
+This eclectic selection of mechanical sculptures by Tim Hunkins offers something different to do on a day out.
 Turn up, purchase some tokens, and enjoy a new take on ‘end-of-the-pier’ fun.